Our History

 In late 1999, she began working to make her dream become a reality.
 Farmsteads of New England, Inc. was formed as a nonprofit corporation in the State of New Hampshire in 2000 and received tax-exempt status from the federal government in 2001.
 In 2003, Farmsteads purchased the Rosewald Farm in Hillsborough, N. H. and began providing services.
 In 2009, Farmsteads started providing services at a second leased site in Epping, N. H. In the fall of 2017, Farmsteads purchased the Redberry Farm property in Epping where it moved its day services program.
 Deborah and Farmsteads plan within the next few years to build residential apartments at Redberry Farm based on the same strong model already in place in Hillsborough.

-Farmsteads' philosophy is built on the belief that every individual:
+Farmsteads is built on the fundamental principals that every individual:

 Inherent in performing our service, we believe:

-Farmsteads of New England empowers adults with autism and other developmental disabilities to live meaningful and satisfying lives by providing exceptional residential and day services in inclusive farm communities.
+Farmsteads empowers adults developmental disabilities to live meaningful and satisfying lives by providing exceptional residential and community services in inclusive farm communities.

 We value our staff, volunteers, the individuals we serve, and our supporters by practicing: